 Most people love babies, from their chubby cheeks to their little toes.
 It takes a special type of person, however, to dedicate their life to the health and safety of these precious gifts.
 If this kind of nursing practice sounds right for you, a labor and delivery nursing career may be the right path for you.
 From helping pregnant women to assisting with the birthing process, this career in women’s health can be a very rewarding career choice.

-If you’re passionate about helping pregnant women through safe, healthy pregnancies, then a career as a labor and delivery nurse may be the perfect path for you.
+If you’re passionate about helping pregnant women through safe, healthy pregnancies, then a career as a labor and delivery travel nurse may be the perfect path for you.
 Besides passion, though—how does one reach this goal?
 The process isn’t easy, but it’s definitely worth it.

 What Do Labor and Delivery Nurses Do?

 A labor and delivery nurse will typically work in the delivery wing of a hospital, though a smaller birthing center may also provide job opportunities.
-The most common tasks you’ll perform as a labor and delivery nurse include:
+The most common tasks you’ll perform as a labor delivery nurse include:

 - General patient care for mothers and babies